imagekit-developer/imagekit-netlify/README.md

 yarn add --dev netlify-plugin-imagekit
 ```

-## How does it work?
-After following above steps, the ImageKit plugin will work out of the box.
-Internally it uses the below mechanism to deliver highly optimized images.
+After following the above steps, the ImageKit plugin will work out of the box.
+Internally, it uses the mechanism described [here](https://imagekit.io/docs/integration/netlify#how-does-it-work) to deliver highly optimized images.

-### 1. Modify URLs in production-ready HTML files
-This is useful in scenarios where proper HTML files are generated after the build process.
-For these frameworks, the plugin taps into the `onPostBuild` hook, using `jsdom` to create a node-based representation of the DOM for each output HTML file.
-It then walks through each node, and upon finding an img or picture tag, it replaces the `src` or `srcset` path with an ImageKit URL.

-While this approach works well for many situations, especially during the initial page load, it fails when using a framework with client-side routing or features that alter the DOM or that does not generate HTML files on build, such as `React`.
-This necessitates the use of the mechanism described below.

-### 2. Redirect assets through the ImageKit Server

-In this approach, all asset paths relative to the publish directory as `imagesPath` is specified.
-Then, using the redirect feature of [Netlify Redirects and rewrites](https://docs.netlify.com/routing/redirects/), we redirect the existing image URLs from the Netlify server to the ImageKit server.
-The ImageKit server fetches the original image, optimizes it, and then serves it back to the end user.

 ## Limitations